"THE WIZARD OF OZ," PRESENTED BY HARLEM REPERTORY

 "The Wizard of Oz," with its timeless score and eternal allegories, is a magical experience for young (and young-at-heart) audiences.
 Based on MGM’s classic motion picture, the stage version mounted here follows John Kane's adaptation for the Royal Shakespeare Company, which is based on the book by L. Frank Baum, with brilliant songs by lyricist E.Y. ("Yip") Harburg and composer Harold Arlen.

-Thanks to work of dramaturg Deena R. Harburg, Artistic Director of the Yip Harburg Foundation, in association with acclaimed librettist Arthur Perlman, New York audiences have a chance to see the show sharpened to more of the original vision of E.Y.
+Thanks to work of dramaturg Deena R. Harburg, President of the Yip Harburg Foundation, in association with acclaimed librettist Arthur Perlman, New York audiences have a chance to see the show sharpened to more of the original vision of E.Y.
 "Yip" Harburg, who was an unashamedly progressive thinker.
 The cast is multi-racial and features Latino, Black and Asian actors, fulfilling Yip's vision of a multicultural universe.
 Dorothy, played by Taylor-Rey Rivera, is interpreted as a modern girl and future leader who is growing to realize the confidence she possesses.
 Her three Land-of-Oz friends--the Scarecrow, Tin Man and Cowardly Lion--are envisioned as people of great potential who only need to actualize the heart, brains and courage they already have.
 One of the story's themes is how the weakness of adults forces children to seize their own destinies and, ironically, to grow up themselves.
-According to the Yip Harburg family, Yip wanted to address Dorothy finally going home as a leader.
+According to Ernie Harburg, Yip's son and Founding President Emeritus of the Yip Harburg Foundation, Yip wanted to address Dorothy finally going home as a leader.
 At Harlem Rep, Dorothy will come home to lead the rebuilding of her family's farm.
 All the "refocusing" is accomplished through the acting of the characters, without changing the iconic dialogue of the script.

 Deena Harburg reminds us that "Oz" is also the story of three strong women--Dorothy and two witches--and illustrates how we need more woman leaders.
 Munchkinland and The Emerald City reflect Harburg's utopian dreams of societies that are egalitarian, without dictatorship of monarchy or religion.
 Interestingly, "Over the Rainbow" actually expresses the dream of an immigrant--or a would-be immigrant--for a better life in a far away land, a theme of contemporary resonance.
 This classic song is under-appreciated for this original intent, but is a poignant message in our time, when callousness toward the immigrant is one of our leading socio-political concerns.
 In the film and its theater adaptation, the song is only sung once.
 But in this production, it's reprised several times, once with a syncopated feel that is reminiscent of the now-famous rendition that was broadcast a few years back on TV's "Glee” and recorded by Hawaiian singer Israel Kamakawiwo'ole.

-Throughout the production, jazzy arrangements by percussionist Dan Aran are entwined with the classic arrangements in the score.
-These accents compliment the singing of Taylor-Rey Rivera, who introduces jazz colorations to Dorothy's solos with a soulful mezzo voice.
-The orchestra is an international jazz trio of Martha Kato (piano), Dan Aran (percussion) and Yoshi Waki (bass).
+Throughout the production, jazzy arrangements by Dan Aran are entwined with the classic arrangements in the score.
+These accents complement the singing of Taylor-Rey Rivera, who introduces jazz colorations to Dorothy's solos with a soulful mezzo voice.
+The orchestra is an international jazz trio of Martha Kato (piano), Dan Aran (musical director and percussionist) and Yoshi Waki (bass).

-The actors are Taylor-Rey Rivera as Dorothy, Daniel Tamulonis as the Professor/Wizard, Derrick Montalvado as Scarecrow, Dexter Thomas-Payne as Lion, Ben Harburg as Tin Man, Barbyly Noël as Aunt Em and Glinda, Emily Ramirez as Miss Gulch and Wicked Witch of the West, Jenna Vega as Guard, Ervin Vazquez as Uncle Henry and Ensemble, and Paris Scott and Wilyuly Lopez as ensemble.
+The actors are Taylor-Rey Rivera as Dorothy, Daniel Tamulonis as the Professor/Wizard, Derrick Montalvo as Scarecrow, Erwin Vazquez as Lion, Ben Harburg as Tin Man, Barbyly Noël as Aunt Em and Glinda, Emily Ramirez as Miss Gulch and Wicked Witch of the West, Jenna Vega as Guard, Chris Price as Uncle Henry and Ensemble, and Paris Scott and Wilyuly Lopez as ensemble.

 Lighting design is by Brian Aldous.
 Costume design is by Daniel Fergus Tamulonis.
 Projections are by Brian Blanco.
 Stage manager is Kyria Geneva.